OUT-OF-STATE PLATES: EXPECT INCREASED SCRUTINY ON I-80 THROUGH NEBRASKA

 If you are charged with drug possession or drug trafficking charges along I-80, contact an experienced criminal defense attorney who can ensure your rights are protected.
 If the grounds for the traffic stop were questionable, it is possible obtain a reduction in the charges or have them dismissed altogether.

-The Berry Law Firm has extensive experience defending people charged with drug crimes throughout the Midwest.
+The Berry Law has extensive experience defending people charged with drug crimes throughout the Midwest.
 One of the attorneys in the office, Chad J. Wythers, is a member of the California Attorneys for Criminal Justice, the Oregon Criminal Defense Lawyers Association, and the Colorado Criminal Defense Bar.